spcl/serverless-benchmarks/README.md

 SeBS has been originally released with the [Middleware '21 paper](https://dl.acm.org/doi/abs/10.1145/3464298.3476133).
-An extended version of our paper is [available on arXiv](https://arxiv.org/abs/2012.14132), and you can find more details about research work [in this paper summary](https://mcopik.github.io/projects/sebs/).
+An extended version of our paper is [available on arXiv](https://arxiv.org/abs/2012.14132), and you can find more details about our research work [in this paper summary](https://mcopik.github.io/projects/sebs/).

 ```
 @inproceedings{copik2021sebs,